 - Birth of a child

 It’s a prized fish, so whatever you do, don’t overpower it with intense sauces or ingredients.
 Let it be the star of the show.
+It is, after all, the king of the sea!
 Here’s a recipe from a favourite chef of mine, Nathan Outlaw, serving it on the bone.

 If it’s not available, then Dover sole is a good alternative.